Access to Birth Records and Adoption Case Records

 2.2 Adoption Orders made on or after 30 December 2005

-If it is established that the caller was adopted and that one of the Local Authorities involved in Aspire involved in arranging the adoption or that the caller is a resident of the area, the enquiry will be passed to the Aspire Adoption Support and Special Guardianship Team Manager who will allocate the case.
-The allocated adoption social worker will arrange for an initial interview to take place.
+If it is established that the caller was adopted and that the Adoption Service was involved in arranging the adoption or that the caller is a resident of the area, the enquiry will be placed on the waiting list and sent a letter advising them that they have been placed on a waiting list.
+When the Adopted person has moved up the waiting list, the Adoption Support Manager will allocate an adoption support social worker, who will arrange for an interview to take place.

 Adopted persons should be advised of their right to have a copy of the Child's Permanence Report.